-Modalities of meditation, reflection and mindfulness are woven into the fabric of teen addiction treatment programs.
-For struggling teens who become powerless against their substance problems, faith-based rehab may give them a source of strength.
+Modalities of meditation, reflection and mindfulness are woven into the fabric of many addiction treatment programs.
+For individuals who become powerless against their substance problems, faith-based rehab may give them a source of strength.

 3 min read

 Some treatment facilities approach addiction recovery through the lens of spirituality.
 This treatment philosophy views addiction as a deep-seated attempt to compensate for some sort of internal emptiness.
 By helping a recovering addict find inner strength through the treatment process, faith-based rehab facilities hope to fortify their path to sobriety.

 Many drug rehab programs will allow time for you to do several things:

 - Meditation – Certain meditation modalities help calm nerves and strengthen intent before engaging in a treatment program — by understanding the gravity of their disease and the freedom recovery would bring